Roaming wild adventures

 08 Act: Carry it forward in life

 This isn't just about taking better photos or feeling peaceful in nature.
-It's about building your brain's capacity to question assumptions, see situations from multiple angles, and adapt when things change.
+It's about learning how to slow down, shift perspective, and see possibilities you may have missed before.

 Neuroplasticity